 Our students learn from interdisciplinary faculty members from across campus as well as Jackson Senior Fellows—leading practitioners in government, business, international organizations, the NGO community, and other global affairs fields.
 Senior Fellows spend a semester, or the full academic year, at Yale teaching classes and mentoring students.

-The Maurice R. Greenberg World Fellows Program is also part of the Jackson community.
-Each fall, we welcome 16 accomplished, mid-career global leaders to Yale for a four-month immersive transformational journey.
+The Maurice R. Greenberg World Fellows Program, part of the International Leadership Center, brings 16 accomplished, mid-career global leaders to Yale each fall for a four-month immersive transformational journey.
 World Fellows contribute to Yale’s intellectual life, participate in events, collaborate with peers, audit classes, mentor students and lead round-table discussions.
 The program, established in 2002, has a network of more than 400 Fellows from 91 countries.

-In 2017, the Kerry Initiative joined Jackson.
-The initiative, founded by former Secretary of State John Kerry YC ’66, is an interdisciplinary program that tackles pressing global challenges through teaching, research, and international dialogue.
+The Kerry Initiative founded in 2017 by former Secretary of State John Kerry YC ’66, is an interdisciplinary program that tackles pressing global challenges through teaching, research, and international dialogue.
+Its Kerry Fellows program gives select Yale students the opportunity to collaborate with U.S. policy-makers on leading-edge research.